ucldc/ucldc-docs/docs/registry/stats.md

 permalink: /docs/registry/stats/
 breadcrumbs: Calisphere Admin Guide
 ---
 We are using Google Analytics for tracking usage of objects on the new Calisphere beta site.

+###What's supported
 We are able to support contributor statistics in the following way:

--Separate reports for separate institutions.
-(Campuses can elect to "roll-up" institutions into a single report if so desired.)
+-Separate Google Analytics reports for separate institutions.
+(Campuses can elect to "roll-up" institutions into a single report if so desired; see below.)
 Data is collected on each institution's digital objects, collection landing pages, and institution landing pages.
-- Filtering by collection, within a given report.
+-Filtering by collection, within a given report.

+###What we need from you
 In order to collect usage statistics for your institution, we need the following information, as provided by a UCLDC Collection Administrator or other designated staff member:

-*1. Google Analytics Tracker ID*
+*1. Google Analytics tracker ID*

-A Google Analytics Tracker ID is generated when you open a new Google Analytics Account or Property.
+A Google Analytics tracker ID is generated when you open a new Google Analytics Account or Property.
 It will result in a separate report for usage of your collections on Calisphere BETA.
 If you would like some assistance in setting up a Google Analytics Account or Property, please don't hesitate to contact us.

-*2. Assignment of IDs to institutions*
+*2. Assignment of tracker IDs to institutions*

-We need to know to what institution the Tracker ID should be applied.
-Campuses with more than one contributing institution or department (defined as a "unit" in the UCLDC Collection Registry) can elect to create separate Tracker IDs and apply them to each institution--this will result in separate reports for each institution.
-Or, they can elect to create just one Tracker ID and apply it to more than one institution--this will result in one report that has "rolled-up" the data for the specified institutions.
+We need to know to what institution(s) the tracker ID should be applied.
+Campuses with more than one contributing institution to Calisphere BETA (defined as a "unit" in the UCLDC Collection Registry) can elect to apply different tracker IDs to different institutions (resulting in a separate report for each institution) or apply the same tracker ID to multiple institutions (resulting in a single Google Analytics report for those institutions).

-3.
-4. He/she could elect to apply the same Tracker ID to all of the units (resulting in a single Google Analytics report for all units at the campus) or could paste different Tracker IDs into the different units (resulting in a separate report for each unit).

-How would content owners’ stats reports be set up?

-Stats reports would be set up by “unit,” as defined in the UCLDC Collection Registry.

-Each unit record in the Registry would have a field in which to input a Google Analytics Tracker ID.

-What data would be collected, and on which pages?
+Simply let us know which tracker ID should be applied to which institutions on your campus.

+*3. Preferred collection label*

+Each Google Analytics report for Calisphere BETA will allow contributors to filter by collection.
+This means that you can see the usage stats for a given collection as defined on Calisphere BETA.

+We've heard that some institutions want to specify how collections are labelled within the Google Analytics report, for example by Name or Collection Number.
+If you have a particular way you want your collections to appear in the report, let us know.
+For collections that have corresponding finding aids on the OAC, by default the value in this field will be the Collection Number.

+###What's being counted
 CDL does not plan to engineer any custom events for content owners’ usage reports, unless this is surfaced as a need.
-This means that the typical (but extensive!) suite of usage data from Google Analytics would be reported in the areas of Audience, Acquisition, and Behavior.
+This means that the typical (but extensive!) suite of usage data from Google Analytics will be reported in the areas of Audience, Acquisition, and Behavior.
+Please let us know if you have additional requirements and we will try to accommodate them.

-Data would be reported on each unit's digital objects, collection landing pages, and institution landing page.

-What about filtering by collection?

-Filtering by collection would be enabled within a given Google Analytics report.

-Campuses/units would be able to decide how they want to see different collections represented in the report (for example, by collection number or name).
-There would be some kind of "collection ID" field on every collection record in the UCLDC Collection Registry.
-Here, the UCLDC Collection Administrator could input any unique identifier they want in order to see the collection in the stats report.
-For collections that have corresponding finding aids, by default the value in this field will be the collection number.